 The review process comprises two five-year cycles:

-• The second cycle (initially 2015–2020) covers chapter II on preventive measures and chapter V on asset recovery.
-Due to significant delays, the UNCAC Conference of States Parties decided to extend the duration of the second cycle to June 2024.
+- The second cycle (initially 2015–2020) covers chapter II on preventive measures and chapter V on asset recovery.
+The 10th UNCAC Conference of States Parties extended the review cycle to June 2026, as a result of significant delays.

 Approximately a quarter of the states parties are scheduled for review in each of the first four years, with the fifth year reserved for unanticipated delays or countries acceding during the review cycle.